Thanos1716/pixel-consistency/README.md

  - Request a commission, or
  - Donate, to me directly

-please [raise an issue](https://github.com/Thanos1716/pixel-consistency/issues) on the Github page.
+please either join the [Discord](https://discord.gg/x8n6RmP78V) or [raise an issue](https://github.com/Thanos1716/pixel-consistency/issues) on the Github page.

 <!--------->
 <!-- 🗶 ❌ -->